 iv.
 Anticipated residue and percent crop treated (PCT) information.
-EPA did not use PCT information in the dietary assessment for difenoconazole.
-EPA used anticipated residues in the form of average field trial residues for the majority of commodities.
+EPA did not use PCT information in the dietary assessment of difenoconazole.
+EPA used anticipated residues including average field trial residues for the majority of commodities, the available empirical or DEEMTM (ver.
+7.81) default processing factors; and 100 PCT information in the chronic dietary assessment for difenoconazole.